John Brown (abolitionist): Young adulthood

-Time in Pennsylvania
+Pennsylvania

-After leaving Hudson, John Brown lived longer in Pennsylvania than he did anywhere else.
-According to a Pennsylvania friend who visited him in jail in Charles Town just before his execution, he mentioned that Crawford County, Pennsylvania, was important to him because two of his children and his wife were buried there.

-In 1825, despite the success of the tannery and having built a substantial house the year before, Brown and his family, seeking a safer location for fugitive slaves, moved to New Richmond, Pennsylvania.
-There he bought 200 acre of land, cleared an eighth of it, and quickly built a cabin, a two-story tannery with 18 vats, and a barn; in the latter was a secret, well-ventilated room to hide escaping slaves.
-From 1825 to 1835, the tannery was an important stop on the Underground Railroad, and during this time, Brown is estimated to have helped 2,500 enslaved people on their journey to Canada.
+Brown left Hudson, Ohio, where he had a successful tannery, to be better situated to operate a safe and productive Underground Railroad station.
+He moved to Richmond Township in Crawford County, Pennsylvania, in 1825 and lived there until 1835, longer than he did anywhere else.
+He bought 200 acre of land, cleared an eighth of it, and quickly built a cabin, a two-story tannery with 18 vats, and a barn; in the latter was a secret, well-ventilated room to hide escaping slaves.
+He transported refugees across the state border into New York and to an important Underground Railroad connection in Jamestown, about 55 miles from Richmond Township.
+The escapees were hidden in the wagon he used to move the mail, hides for his tannery, and survey equipment.
+For ten years, his farm was an important stop on the Underground Railroad, during which, it is estimated to have helped 2,500 enslaved people on their journey to Canada, according to the Pennsylvania Department of Community and Economic Development.
+Brown recruited other Underground Railroad stationmasters to strengthen the network.

 Brown made money surveying new roads.
-He was involved in erecting a school, which first met in his home, and attracting a preacher.
-He also helped to establish a post office, and in 1828 President John Quincy Adams named him the first postmaster of Randolph, Pennsylvania; he was reappointed by President Andrew Jackson, serving until he left Pennsylvania in 1835.
+He was involved in erecting a school, which first met in his home—he was its first teacher—, and attracting a preacher for a Congregational Society in Richmond.
+Their first meetings were held at the farm and tannery compound.
+He also helped to establish a post office, and in 1828 President John Quincy Adams named him the first postmaster of Randolph Township, Pennsylvania; he was reappointed by President Andrew Jackson, serving until he left Pennsylvania in 1835.
 He carried the mail for some years from Meadville, Pennsylvania, through Randolph to Riceville, some 20 miles.
 He paid a fine at Meadville for declining to serve in the militia.
 During this period, Brown operated an interstate cattle and leather business along with a kinsman, Seth Thompson, from eastern Ohio.
 In 1829, some white families asked Brown to help them drive off Native Americans who hunted annually in the area.
-Calling it a mean act, Brown declined.
-As a child in Hudson, John got to know local Native Americans and learned some of their language.
-He accompanied them on hunting excursions and invited them to eat in his home.

-Brown was involved in setting up a Congregational Society in Richmond, whose first meetings were held in the tannery.
+Calling it a mean act, Brown declined, even saying "I would sooner take my gun and help drive you out of the country."

 In 1831, Brown's son Frederick (I) died, at the age of 4.
 Brown fell ill, and his businesses began to suffer, leaving him in severe debt.
-In the summer of 1832, shortly after the death of a newborn son, his wife Dianthe also died, either in childbirth or as an immediate consequence of it.
+In mid-1832, shortly after the death of a newborn son, his wife Dianthe also died, either in childbirth or as an immediate consequence of it.
 He was left with the children John Jr., Jason, Owen, Ruth and Frederick (II).
 On July 14, 1833, Brown married 17-year-old Mary Ann Day (1817–1884), originally from Washington County, New York; she was the younger sister of Brown's housekeeper at the time.
-They would eventually have 13 children, seven of whom were sons who worked with their father in the fight to abolish slavery.
+They eventually had 13 children, seven of whom were sons who worked with their father in the fight to abolish slavery.